artefactory/smote_strategies_study/README.md

 ## Acknowledgements

-This work was funded by Artefact Reseacrh Center in collaboration with the Laboratoire de Probabilités Statistiques et Modélisation (LPSM) of Sorbonne University.
+This work was done through a partenership between **Artefact Research Center** and the **Laboratoire de Probabilités Statistiques et Modélisation** (LPSM) of Sorbonne University.